 Full Power Up

 Apply FULL power in less than 3 seconds.
 Count out at “one, one thousand” etc if you need a guide on time.
 No more than 3 seconds.
 (Power application is important for optimal performance).
 As that engine spools up, the aircraft will want to veer to the left.
 The propellor has what are called left-turning tendencies.
 There are 4: gyroscopic, torque, slipstream, and P-factor.
 Left turning tendencies are particularly powerful at high power and low airspeed, on things like takeoff and climb.
 Because of this left-turning tendency, you’re going to need right rudder PRESSURE.
 Increase and decrease this pressure on your foot (don’t touch the brakes) to maintain centerline throughout the takeoff, and coordination in the climb.

 Now that propeller is pulling us down the runway, we’re accelerating to a point where there’s enough to lift to become ‘unstuck’.
 During these fuel seconds of acceleration, take a few moments to make sure the ‘airspeed is alive’ (needle is moving upward, aka you didn’t forget to take off the cover) and ‘engine instruments are in the green’ (the engine is running well and all is normal at this high RPM).

-Liftoff, or ‘rotation’ is quick approaching.
+Liftoff or ‘rotation’ is quickly approaching.
 While some people look for a specific airspeed, the aircraft tells you a lot more by simply looking outside.
 By keeping your eyes outside, you can maintain centerline alignment, and feel when the airplane gets ‘bouncy’ on the tires.
 If you get the point to where the plane feels bouncy, it’s already well past the point of flying.